HaakonSvane/LightestCoin/README.md

 Python script for determining a fake coin in a bunch of real coins using a balance scale with the least amount of weighings.

 ### Why?
-This algorithm simulates the best approach to solve the following puzzle:
+This algorithm simulates the best approach for solving the following puzzle:

 >Given _n_ coins where all but one is of the same weight, find the least amount of weighings needed to determine which of the coins is fake (lighter) using a balance scale.